Borussia Mönchengladbach: 1980–1996: Slowdown

-In the 1980s, Borussia could no longer build on the titles they accumulated in the past decade and fell behind Bayern Munich.
+In the 1980s, Borussia Moenchengladbach could no longer build on the titles they accumulated in the past decade and fell behind Bayern Munich.
 Due to the lack of ticket revenue from the small Bökelbergstadion, the club had to sell top performers repeatedly.
 Nevertheless, it was possible to settle frequently in the upper third of the Bundesliga and play in the championship fight.
 In the 1980–81 season, many long-time players left the club, including Karl Del'Haye, the first player signed by Bayern with hostile intent.
 Borussia committed with Wolfram Wuttke only to striking players.
 They replaced Wolfgang Kleff in goal to Uli Sude.
 The team reached this season's sixth place in the table.
 The sporting record did not improve in the following two seasons.
 With a seventh-place finish in 1982, Borussia missed participation in European competitions.
 The following year, Uwe Kamps guarded the goal for the first time, eventually becoming a key player.

 In the 1983–84 season, Borussia contested the title.
 With Bernd Krauss, Michael Frontzeck and Uli Borowka, Borussia committed players who played for a long time successfully for the club.
 In the end, they landed tied behind VfB Stuttgart and Hamburger SV in third place.
 It was the first time in the history of the Bundesliga that three clubs tied the table on the last matchday.
 In the same season, Mönchengladbach also lost the DFB-Pokal final to Bayern Munich on penalties, Lothar Matthäus and Norbert Ringels both missing from the spot after the game originally ended all square at 1–1.
 Matthäus subsequently joined Bayern for a then-record fee of 2.25 million DM, leading some fans to question whether he had deliberately missed his penalty.

 In the 1984–85 season, Borussia won 10–0 on Matchday 8 against Eintracht Braunschweig, which is so far the last two-digit victory in Bundesliga history.
 In the semi-finals of the German Cup VfL met again at Bayern Munich.
 After no goals had been scored in the regular season in Munich's Olympiastadion, Søren Lerby converted a penalty kick against Borussia goalkeeper Ulrich Sude in the 101st minute.
 This remained the only goal of the evening, so that Borussia missed the entry into the final.

 The season 1985–86 brought no sporting highlights in the Bundesliga, with the club finishing fourth.
 Borussia Mönchengladbach gave away a 5–1 win over Real Madrid on 27 November 1985 in Düsseldorf (11 December 1985), when the club lost 4–0 in Madrid and dropped out of the UEFA Cup.